-- 1- an information system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments using machine- and human-based inputs to perceive real and virtual environments; abstract such perceptions into models through analysis in an automated manner; and use model inference to formulate options for information or action. - 2- \square an information system that maintains a component that implements AI technology and uses computational, statistical, or machine-learning techniques to produce outputs from a given set of inputs. - 3- \square an information system that will be used, in part, as a structured testing effort to find flaws and vulnerabilities in an AI system, often in a controlled environment and in collaboration with developers of AI. - 4- \square an information system that includes software, hardware, application, tool, or utility that operates in whole or in part using AI. - 5- \(\square\) an information system that uses analytical techniques to attempt to predict future crimes or crime-related information.
-It can include machine-generated predictions that use algorithms to analyze large volumes of data, as well as other forecasts that are generated without machines and based on statistics, such as historical crime statistics (Please stop here if you check any of the 5 boxes above and use the AI Systems PCLIA template to continue). - 6- \boxtimes None of the above.
+- 1- \(\subseteq \) an information system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments using machine- and human-based inputs to perceive real and virtual environments; abstract such perceptions into models through analysis in an automated manner; and use model inference to formulate options for information or action. - 2- an information system that maintains a component that implements AI technology and uses computational, statistical, or machine-learning techniques to produce outputs from a given set of inputs. - 3- \square an information system that will be used, in part, as a structured testing effort to find flaws and vulnerabilities in an AI system, often in a controlled environment and in collaboration with developers of AI. - 4- \square an information system that includes software, hardware, application, tool, or utility that operates in whole or in part using AI. - 5- \(\sim \) an information system that uses analytical techniques to attempt to predict future crimes or crime-related information.
+It can include machine-generated predictions that use algorithms to analyze large volumes of data, as well as other forecasts that are generated without machines and based on statistics, such as historical crime statistics(Please stop here if you check any of the 5 boxes above and use the AI Systems PCLIA template to continue. - 6- \boxtimes None of the above.
 (Please continue with this template if checked).

-Section 3: System Overview
+3: System Overview

-Section 3.1: System/Project Description and Purpose
+3.1: System/Project Description and Purpose and Purpose

-The Department of the Treasury's ("Treasury" or "the Department") Enterprise Content Management (ECM) program office is conducting this PCLIA for the Treasury Power Platform (TPP), formerly known as Treasury Microsoft Dynamics (TMD).
-The program is conducting a PCLIA for this system for the first time.
+The Department of the Treasury ("Treasury"), Departmental Offices, Outbound Investment Security Program ("the Program") is conducting this PCLIA for a new system of records entitled "Department of the Treasury, Outbound Investment Security Program Notification System" (ONS) or ("System").
+This Program is conducting a PCLIA for this System for the first time.